management

 When I watch my local football team, I occasionally see a shift in facial expressions from excitement to frustration – often right before the end of the first half.
 Sometimes, they recover during halftime and come out renewed and ready to win, but the “gloom and doom” expressions usually translate into suboptimal performance and mistakes.
 It is frustrating because you know they have the talent to win.

 The same thing happens in business – especially in Sales.
 Sometimes it occurs in the middle of a sales cycle, similar to the example above.
-Unfortunately, too many people allow a couple of data points to determine their future trajectory.
+Unfortunately, too many people allow a few data points to determine their future trajectory.
 Why is that?

-Whether you own a company or manage a group of people, good leaders aim to optimize their workforce by finding the balance of factors that result in happy and loyal employees who are doing their best for themselves, their customers, and their company.
-There are a ton of motivational theories out there, such as Expectancy Theory, Reinforcement Theory, the Role of Instrumentality, Intrinsic vs. Extrinsic Motivation, and more.
+Whether you own a company or manage a group of people, good leaders aim to optimize their workforce by balancing factors that result in happy and loyal employees doing their best for themselves, their customers, and their company.
+Many motivational theories exist, such as Expectancy Theory, Reinforcement Theory, the Role of Instrumentality, Intrinsic vs. Extrinsic Motivation, and more.
 Since one size rarely fits all, the challenge becomes an effort of reward-focused personalization, which can be a lot of work.

 People will often win or lose before they even start.
 Their negativity, self-doubt, and anticipation of failure become a self-fulfilling prophecy.
 This post focuses on self-motivation, attitude, mindset, and creating the habits that lead to better success.